 2024 School of Public Health-Bloomington Research Day

-Join us for lunch and remarks by Dr. Bruce Lamb, executive director of the Paul and Carole Stark Neurosciences Research Institute in the IU School of Medicine.
+Dr. Bruce Lamb, executive director of the Paul and Carole Stark Neurosciences Research Institute in the IU School of Medicine, provided remarks over lunch.

 Dr. Lamb’s laboratory works on the basic science of Alzheimer’s disease, and he is a dedicated advocate for increased research funding in this area.
 He has received multiple honors—including the National Civic Award and the Zaven Khachaturian Lifetime Achievement Award from the Alzheimer’s Association—and was elected as a Fellow of the American Association for the Advancement of Science (AAAS).

-Undergraduate, master's-level, and Ph.D. students present posters containing:
+Undergraduate, master's-level, and Ph.D. students presented posters in PH 163 containing:

 • Their research findings